Indecent Exposure – Lewd Conduct – Michigan

 Hopefully this page has opened your eyes to the fact that indecent exposure is not a simple crime.
 We have heard of many stories where otherwise qualified applicants have been denied jobs at daycare centers or certifications to operate a daycare center, and been prohibited from driving a school bus because of an indecent exposure conviction on their record from years earlier.
 An indecent exposure conviction will probably keep you from being able to volunteer at your church nursery or summer camp.

 If you are charged with any type of indecent exposure such as: flashing your boobs, urinating in public, streaking, being naked in public, or a similar crime, get yourself an experienced lawyer to help you.
 Contact our Indecent Exposure Lawyer at (616) 676-8770.
-We are located in Grand Rapids, just miles away from many colleges and universities in Western Michigan.
+We are located in Grand Rapids, just miles away from many colleges and universities in West Michigan.

 Bruce Alan Block, PLC